Photographs capturing the women's liberation movement, on display at Photo Oxford this Autumn

 On Friday 15th October, 2-4pm, the curators will be on-hand to answer questions, alongside participants from the Women’s Liberation Conference, 1970.

-On Thursday 28th October, 6.30-7.30pm, we will be joined online by Chandan Fraser, alongside conference organisers Sally Alexander and Sheila Rowbotham, to discuss the beginnings of the Women's Liberation movement.
-Book here.
+On Thursday 28th October, 6.30-7.30pm, we will be joined online by Chandan Fraser, alongside conference organisers and attendees Sally Alexander, Sheila Rowbotham, and Sue O'Sullivan to discuss the beginnings of the Women's Liberation movement.
+See recording of event below.

 - Read more about Sally Fraser's experience at the Women's Liberation Conference in her own words.